awsdocs/aws-server-migration-service-user-guide/doc_source/IAM_setup.md

 1. Choose **Create role**\.
 You should now be able to see the **sms** role in the list of available roles\.

-Use the following option in AWS regions that do not make an IAM role template available\.
-This option also works as a manual alternative to **option 1** in all regions\.
+Use the following option in AWS Regions that do not make an IAM role template available\.
+This option also works as a manual alternative to **option 1** in all Regions\.

 **To create an IAM role manually \(option 2\)**